Ngenome/anthropic-claude-aws-bedrock-chat-application-django-and-react/README.md

 ## Usage

-1. Open your browser and go to `http://localhost:3000`
+1. Open your browser and go to `http://localhost:5173`
-2. Register or log in to your account
+2. Use the superuser credentials to log in
 3. Create a new project or select an existing one
 4. Start a new chat or continue an existing conversation
 5. Use the file manager to upload and attach files to your chats